o3de/o3de.org/content/docs/learning-guide/tutorials/physx/wind-provider.md

 With the **PhysX Force Region** component, you can create global wind forces or localized wind forces contained within a collider volume.
 Wind forces act on entities with components that are affected by wind, such as [Cloth components](/docs/user-guide/components/reference/physx/cloth/).
 For this tutorial, make sure that you have the **NVIDIA Cloth** Gem enabled in your project so that you can easily test the results of the wind provider entity.

 {{< note >}}
-Wind can't affect **PhysX Rigid Body** components.
-However, forces from a PhysX Force Region component can affect them.
+Wind forces only affect components that support it, such as **Cloth** compopnents.
+Wind forces can't affect **PhysX Rigid Body** components.
 {{< /note >}}

 ## Create a wind provider entity